Cindylu3198/CS4375/README.md

-# CS4375
 #Cynthia Luna
 #CXL200021
 #CS 4375.0U2
-#Created in Windows 64 HP laptop
+#created in a windows 64 HP laptop

 #This method calculates the entropy
 def calc_entropy(data):